GokulSoman/sensor-fusion-kalman-filters/README.md

 - Based on this belief, the car will then receive another sensor measurement after a time period Δ*t* to make it’s next decisive step.
 - The algorithm then does another **predict** and **update** step which will tell the car about the belief of bicycle’s position relative to vehicle.

 In this project I tried to implement the same extended kalman architecture to run on a simulated LIDAR and RADAR data as inputs.
-This module runs the above mentioned algorithm and shows it’s belief output to further track car’s distance from the relative nearby object.
+This module runs the above mentioned algorithm and shows it’s belief output to further track car’s distance from the relative nearby objects.

 For this project, the choice of language was C++ as these computations of beliefs need to happen quick, which calls for a more precise control over variable addresses and faster callbacks for calculated matrix multiplications.

 ## Dependencies